If you’re not sure how to compress a PDF so that you can share and store it more easily, then you’ve come to the right

 You should note that, when it comes to file and document security, nothing does a better job than a desktop tool that can process everything locally, without uploading your file to an external server.

-That being said, there are a couple of dependable PDF compression tools that you can use right away:
+That being said, there are a lot of free & dependable PDF compression tools that you can find easily by searching online.

 These tools do a pretty good job at converting smaller documents and, depending on the type of your PDF, you can even get more than 30% compression.